EanKeen/portable-start/docs/installation.md

 If your current working directory is at `F:\`, executing the Batch or PowerShell script will create files / folders at `F:\_portable-start.bat`, `F:\_portable-applications`, `F:\_portable-binaries`, `F:\_portable-scripts`, etc. for you.

+After running the autoconfig scripts, you may delete the downloaded zip folders (`./portable-powershell.zip` and `./cmder1311.zip`)

 ### Autoconfig With Batch Script

 ```cmd